MM120-i/OS-Algorithms/README.md

 The purpose of this project is primarily for learning.
 It provides a visualization or simulation of memory management techniques used by operating systems.
 It demonstrates how memory is allocated, deallocated, and managed using OS algorithms.

+The data structures are coded to only use the memory that has been allocated by the OS algorithm, this is to make use of the allocated memory.

 ## Usage

 To run the project, follow these steps: